 Why doesn't Hootsuite support Facebook Groups?

 It's not a Hootsuite shortcoming — it's an architectural decision.
 They chose to stick to official APIs, ensuring stability but cutting off Groups.
+For you, the realtor, this means one simple thing: Hootsuite is an engine that never reaches the arena where your clients are.

 Scenario: a realtor pays $99/month for Hootsuite — what does he get?